ram-nadella/etsyapi/README.md

 API Basics
 -------------

-This is temporary documentation for v3 of the Etsy API.
+This is temporary documentation for V3 of the Etsy API.
+See the [API Reference](REFERENCE.md) for information regarding specific API calls.

 ### Base URL